yuhldr/vscode-workspaces/README.md

 - First restart GNOME Shell (`ALt` + `F2`, `r`, `Enter`, or Log-Out/Log-In if you use Wayland)
 - Now you should see the _VSCode W_ extension in the _Extensions_ application (reopen the app if needed to load new data), where you can enable it.

+### Debugging

+The GNOME Extension has a debug mode that is enabled by default.
+You can disable it by opening the settings of the extension in the GNOME Extensions application.

+I personally use Extensions List, a GNOME Shell extension.

+If you would like to see logs for this extension: `journalctl /usr/bin/gnome-shell -f | grep vscode-workspaces`.

+Or simply run `journalctl /usr/bin/gnome-shell -f` and look for the logs.

 ### Contributing

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome :smile: